-On February 23, 2022, we received a written notification (the "Notice Letter") from Nasdaq indicating that we were not in compliance with Nasdaq Listing Rule 5450(a)(1), as the closing bid price for our Common Stock was below the \$1.00 per share requirement for the last 30 consecutive business days.
-The Notice Letter stated that we have 180 calendar days, or until August 22, 2022 (the "Initial Compliance Period"), to regain compliance with the minimum bid price requirement.
-In accordance with Nasdaq Listing Rule 5810(c)(3)(A), we can regain compliance if the closing bid price of our Common Stock is at least \$1.00 for a minimum of 10 consecutive business days.
+On July 18, 2023, we received a written notification (the "Notice Letter") from Nasdaq indicating that we were not in compliance with Nasdaq Listing Rule 5550(a)(2), as the closing bid price for our common stock was below the \$1.00 per share requirement for the last 30 consecutive business days.
+The Notice Letter stated that we have 180 calendar days, or until January 15, 2024 (the "Initial Compliance Period"), to regain compliance with the minimum bid price requirement.
+To regain compliance with the minimum bid price requirement, the closing bid price of our common stock must be at least \$1.00 per share for a minimum of 10 consecutive trading days during this 180-day compliance period, unless the Nasdag staff exercises its discretion to extend this period pursuant to Nasdag Listing Rule 5810(c)(3)(H).

-On August 23, 2022, Nasdaq notified us in writing (the "Extension Letter") that while we had not regained compliance with the Bid Price Rule, we were eligible for an additional 180-day compliance period, or until February 20, 2023, to regain compliance with the Bid Price Rule.
+On January 16, 2024, Nasdaq notified us in writing (the "Extension Letter") that while we had not regained compliance with the Bid Price Rule, we were eligible for an additional 180-day compliance period, or until July 15, 2024, to regain compliance with the Bid Price Rule.
 Nasdaq's determination was based on our having met the continued listing requirement for market value of publicly held shares and all other applicable requirements for initial listing on The Nasdaq Capital Market, with the exception of the Bid Price Rule, and on our written notice to Nasdaq of its intention to cure the deficiency during the second compliance period by effecting a reverse stock split, if necessary.